GLOBAL MARKETS-Stocks rise, euro gains on central bank hopes

 The pan-European FTSEurofirst 300 added 1.6 percent while Spain's IBEX rose 2.7 percent.

-The euro zone's fourth-largest economy had to pay 5.07 percent to sell 12-month Treasury bills and 5.11 percent to sell 18-month paper - an increase of about 200 basis points on the last auction for the same maturities a month ago.
+The euro zone's fourth largest economy, Spain had to pay 5.07 percent to sell 12-month Treasury bills and 5.11 percent to sell 18-month paper - an increase of about 200 basis points on the last auction for the same maturities a month ago.
 Yields on longer-term bonds rose over 7.0 percent recently.

 On Monday, initial enthusiasm over a weekend victory for pro-bailout parties in Greek elections gave way to worry about the nagging debt crisis still facing the euro zone.